brunocalou/Log/README.md

 		- The message's priority is the same as the current priority or
 		- The current priority is setted to verbose

+*  `size_t println(LogPriority priority, char const * tag, T msg, bool print_priority=true, bool print_tag=true)` - Calls the print method, prints the new line character "\n" and returns the number of bytes written

 *  `Log& operator<<(const T& msg)` - Overloads the << operator for a c++ style printing

 *  `Log& operator<<(const LogPriority& priority)` - Overloads the << operator and change the priority

-*  `size_t println(LogPriority priority, char const * tag, T msg)` - Calls the print method, prints the new line character "\n" and returns the number of bytes written

 *  `void assert(char const * tag, T msg)`